srinathjayaraman/AI-ForestWatch-Srinath/README.md

     Landsat8) are required
  2. Shapefiles for these images

 We have provided our own datasets for containing this file in the provided Google Drive folder.
 We have specified the paths to these datasets in the [configuration file](./config.json#28).
 You can change these to point to your own dataset.
+The shapefiles for all 12 provinces in The Netherlands [can be found here.](https://github.com/srinathjayaraman/AI-ForestWatch-Srinath/tree/main/Netherlands%20shapefiles)

 You may use our pretrained model for inference or pass another checkpoint.
 By default, if you run `python inference.py`, then inference will be performed for all files in `data_path` directory.
 If you wish to perform inference for specific districts and/or years, an example command is as follows: